terceiro/debci/README.md

 Install the dependencies (look at debian/control).
 You probably also want to install `apt-cacher-ng` to cache package downloads

-Trun the following command as root:
+Run the following command as root:

-    $ ./scripts/setup
+    $ ./bin/debci-setup

 Restrict the list of packages you want to run for testing by creating `config/whitelist` containing one package per line.
 You will usually want to